Plain tablet desks queued from the back of the room to

 Restless, muscled bones shifted in a rhythmic march

-Of steps in tune, the cadence set, in a game of musical chairs
+Of steps in tune, the cadence set, in a game of musical

 Until there is only one left, salvaged and set